 The introduction value thresholds for charging the registration levy are aligned with the risk-based approach to determining regulatory effort outlined above.
-Lower value introducers generally introduce lower volumes of chemicals resulting in lower human and environmental exposures than higher value introducers.
-However, at the higher value of introductions, the regulatory effort required does reach a plateau at a point, so it would not be risk-proportionate to charge a higher registration levy once the plateau has been reached.
-This outcome is supported by AICIS effort capture activities.
+Lower value introducers generally introduce lower volumes of chemicals resulting in lower human and/or environmental exposures than higher value introducers.